Logan Storley

 Logan Storley (born September 8, 1992) is an American professional mixed martial artist and folkstyle wrestler.
-He currently competes in the welterweight division of the Professional Fighters League (PFL).
-He is a former interim Bellator Welterweight World Champion.
+He competed in the welterweight division of the Professional Fighters League (PFL) and Bellator MMA, where he was the former interim Bellator Welterweight World Champion.
 As a folkstyle wrestler, he was a four-time NCAA Division I All-American for the Minnesota Golden Gophers and a six-time SDHSAA state champion as a high schooler.

 Background

 Storley grew up in Roslyn, South Dakota and started wrestling when he was 5 years old.
 He has a degree in business and marketing.

 Wrestling career

 High school

 Storley was an accomplished high school wrestler.
 He was a six-time SDHSAA title holder and graduated from Webster High School with a record of 262 wins and 3 losses throughout his 6 years of eligibility (competing in high school varsity).
 In 2010, he won the NHSCA National Championship as a junior.
 He also competed in freestyle, winning the 2009 Fargo Nationals.
 He was also named the Junior Hodge Trophy winner for 2011.